LabeliaLabs/distributed-learning-contributivity/mplc/docs/documentation.md

 ## Quick start

-First a few words of context !
+First a few words of context!
 This library enables to run a multi-partner learning and contributivity measurement experiment.
 This breaks down into three relatively independent blocks:

 1. Creating a mock collaborative multi-partner learning scenario
 1. Running a multi-partner ML algorithm to learn a model on all partners respective